 What a time to be alive.
-Growing up alongside the slasher horror movies in the 80s’ was certainly peaking moments for many adolescent horror fans in the decade.
+Growing up alongside slasher horror movies in the 80s’ was certainly a peak moment for many adolescent horror fans in the decade.
 As the villains’ became pop-culture phenomenons appearing on lunch boxes and bootleg toys, our special boy Jason Voorhees was no exception to the horror synthwave of the 80s’.
-Friday the 13th was the ONLY series of films to release one movie every single year from 1980-1989 with every one bearing some charm, gore, and new angle to bring Jason back onto the scene for more murderous rampages on teenagers.
+With the exception of 1983 and 1987, Friday the 13th was the ONLY series of films to release one movie every single year from 1980-1989 with everyone bearing some charm, gore, and new angle to bring Jason back onto the scene for more murderous rampages on teenagers.
 After 1989, they tried to resurrect him again, but people like me just weren’t buying it.
-Friday the 13th Part 8: Jason Takes Manhattan was the true and final ending to a decade long franchise of the Crystal Lake Killer.
+Friday the 13th Part 8: Jason Takes Manhattan was the true and final ending to a decade-long franchise of the Crystal Lake Killer.

 Thanks for coming to my Ted Talk.